Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Results

 The gain a better understanding of how exactly users were \za{relying on the} AI-generated text \za{(RQ3)}, we analyzed the data and coded the distinct ways we observed users were relying on the AI response when hallucinations were present and when hallucinations were absent.
-We found five ways users were relying on the AI response when the AI was hallucinating: exact copy, copy and minor edit, exact copy and append with correct response, copy and removal of information, copy and added content from the reference document.
-User's various strategies of relying on the AI-generated text and examples are listed in Table \ref{tab:copies}.
+For coding, two authors independently reviewed the data to generate the codebook and then met to resolve any differences.
+Similar codes were consolidated, and codes identified by only one coder were discussed until a consensus was reached.
+This resulted in five ways users were relying on the AI response when the AI was hallucinating: exact copy, copy and minor edit, exact copy and append with correct response, copy and removal of information, copy and added content from the reference document.
+We logged copy events, but found that using the copy button was not always a reliable indicator of AI-generated text usage, as demonstrated in the example below.
+In this case, the user never selected the copy button, yet they heavily relied on the AI-suggested response to compose their final answer.
+Various other strategies for incorporating AI-generated text, along with additional examples, are detailed in Table \ref{tab:copies}.

-We also investigated strategies used by people when they chose not to utilize a factual and accurate AI recommendation.
-Specifically, we examined user responses when participants ignored non-hallucinated AI-generated text.
-One common strategy identified was directly copying text from the reference document, regardless of its relevance to the user query.
-This often led to lengthy responses that failed to address the customer's question.
-Typically, these responses were marked by irrelevance and a lack of direct answers.
-For instance, in a task about “Vacation,” instead of using the AI's suggested response, “That will depend on your work schedule.
-Employees with a flexible work schedule earn vacation based on hours worked per week and years of service,” a participant copied a large, irrelevant section from the reference document about specific years of service and corresponding vacation days, which did not effectively answer the customer's question.